OSEMSAUCE/.github/README.md

 - Help me with the [Transplant App](https://github.com/OSEMSAUCE/transplant) App
 - Automate data pipelines (ETL: Extract, Transform, Load).
 - Build tools to analyze or visualize the dataset.
-- Create applications for distributing and managing this data.
+- Create applications to distribute and manage this data.

 ---